Cultural Ideology and Film

 Requisites for this module

-This module explores the relationship between film and ideology, analyzing films from the mid-twentieth century up to the present day from a number of theoretical (Marxist, feminist, postcolonial, and psychoanalytical) and sociological perspectives.
-It aims to give an understanding of cinema as an ideological medium, which can both sustain and interrogate social and cultural norms and desires.
+This module explores the relationship between film and ideology, analyzing present-day films from a number of theoretical (Marxist, feminist, postcolonial, queer, psychoanalytical) and historical perspectives.
+It aims to give an understanding of cinema as an ideological medium, which can both sustain and interrogate cultural norms and desires.

 The aims of the module are: